kimwalisch/primesieve/README.md

 ```

 ### primesieve C bindings
-All of primesieve's functions are also exposed as C API via the
+All of primesieve's functions are exposed as C API via the
 primesieve.h header.
 You can explore primesieve's C API online
 at http://kimwalisch.github.io/primesieve/doxygen.